CWTSLeiden/Journal-Observatory-backend/README.md

 # Journal Observatory backend

+This repository contains the source code of the backend developed in the [Journal Observatory project](https://www.journalobservatory.org).
+The backend consists of a GraphDB triplestore, a SPARQL endpoint, and a REST API.

 ## GraphDB

 [GraphDB](https://graphdb.ontotext.com/) is the triplestore backend for the [Journal Observatory project](https://www.journalobservatory.org).
 It can be run on the free-tier.
 It provides a triplestore, SPARQL endpoint, and a graphical user interface to manage the server.